 Contact us

 The M&S Pension Scheme Portal gives you access to your pension account 24/7.
-You can change your address and view useful information about your pension, including retirement estimates if you aren’t already receiving your pension.
-If you haven’t already registered or need further help, go to Manage my pension online
+You can change your address and view useful information about your pension without needing to speak to a member of the team.
+If you haven’t already registered or need further help, go to Manage my pension online.

 0333 003 7080 - Opening times: Monday - Friday (9am-5pm)